 Group sessions occur once a week on Tuesday evenings from 4:15 p.m. to 5:45 p.m.

 Individuals are eligible to participate if they meet the following requirements:

-If you are interested in participating in this clinical program, and you meet the criteria, please contact the program coordinator for more information on applying to the program.
+If you are interested in this program, and you meet the requirements, please get in touch with the program coordinator for more information on applying to the program.
 Limited need-based scholarships are available.
 Please contact Nicki Rodriguez, Social Skills Coordinator at 916-703-0441 or email@example.com.